Search Railroad Sites For:

 The Tillamook Cheese Plant.

-We arrived into Tillamook with everyone detraining to board the bus back to Banks which took just an hour.
+We arrived at Tillamook with everyone detraining to board the bus back to Banks.
+As always, a special thank you to Bart and Sarah Jennings, our trip organizers.

-We all met in the Dunes parking lot then headed to Elmer's for breakfast.
+6/07/2006The next morning we all met in the Dunes parking lot then headed to Elmer's for breakfast.
 I ordered French Toast and sausage.
-Bob went outside to make a cell phone call and came back running inside saying a train was coming.
-Out to the car for the camera and a picture.
+Bob went outside to make a cell phone call and came running back inside saying a train was coming.
+We all went out to the car for the camera and a picture.

-The Portland Western Train rolled down the street at Hillsboro.
-It was the same units that we saw yesterday at Banks.
-After a filling breakfast, we drove over Cornelius Pass to US Highway 30 which we turned west on.
+The Portland and Western train came down the middle of the street in Hillsboro with the same two locomotives that we saw yesterday at Banks.
+After finishing breakfast, we drove over Cornelius Pass to US Highway 30, turning west to St. Helens.

-At St Helens we found the Portland Western Astoria Line train switching.
-We drove to Rainier then crossed over the Columbia River to Longview.
-We passed through town then took the Westside Highway and stopped at the bridge over the BNSF mainline.
+At St. Helens where we found the Portland and Western Astoria Line train switching.
+We then drove to Rainier and crossed over the Columbia River to Longview, Washington.
+We passed through town, then took the Westside Highway and stopped at the bridge over the BNSF mainline.

-A few minutes later, a UP freight headed north towards Seattle on this joint BNSF/UP mainline.
-We went to a Chevron Gas Station which had a Subway from which we took sandwiches to take with us for our next train ride.
-We drove I 5 north to Exit 77 in Chehalis and pulled into the parking lot at the Chehalis-Centralia Railroad.
+A few minutes later, a UP freight came by headed north towards Seattle, on this joint BNSF/UP mainline.
+We went to a Chevron gas station which had a Subway where we purchased sandwiches to take with us on our next train ride.
+We drove I-5 north to Exit 77 in Chehalis and pulled into the parking lot at the Chehalis-Centralia Railroad.